FattusMannus/DOCS/leadership.md

 ### How do you prefer to receive recognition? (public or private)

 It depends, if I've done something to help you personally, a quiet word is fine.
-If I've done exceptional work then publically.
+If I've done exceptional work, then publicly.

 ### What makes 1:1s the most valuable for you?